girishpandit88/boxen/README.md

 # Our Boxen

+Have you ever lost your laptop in broad daylight?
+Have you ever wondered, how will you get back all your favorite settings on your Mac that made you a great engineer.
+Now you don't have to worry about all those scary and creepy thoughts!

-This is a template Boxen project designed for your organization to fork and modify appropriately.
+Boxen project designed for you to fork and modify appropriately.
 The Boxen rubygem and the Boxen puppet modules are only a framework for getting things done.
 This repository template is just a basic example of _how_ to do things with them.